WorldHistoricalGazetteer/whgazetteer/README.md

 This is the repository for the World Historical Gazetteer (WHG) web platform and API.
 The project is based at the University of Pittsburgh's [World History Center (WHC)](https://www.worldhistory.pitt.edu/).
 It has been substantially funded by a US National Endownment for the Humanities (NEH) grant and in-kind support from WHC..

 WHG is aggregating attestations of historical place references contributed by researchers.
 [Version 1](http://whgazetteer.org) was launched on 27 July 2020 .
 There is substantial information about WHG in its [Site Guide]() and [Tutorials]().
-Announcements and discussion about the project is also available on [our blog website](http://blog.whgazetteer.org) and via oour [Twitter feed]().
+Announcements and discussion about the project is also available on [our blog website](http://blog.whgazetteer.org) and via our Twitter feed, [@WHGazetteer](https://twitter.com/WHGazetteer).

 ### Change log

+#### v1.1 (10 Dec 2020)

+- a
+- b

 #### v1.0 (27 July 2020)
 - _Additional data accessioned:_ 28,000 historical records from Pleiades, Euratlas, and OWTRAD datasets.